 This will react to the hormones and chemicals in the parrot’s body as it matures.
-As such, the pigments may change hue or develop into new colors altogether.
-According to Cell, parrot feathers contain pigments called psittacofulvins.
+The pigments may change hue or develop into new colors altogether.
+According to Cell, parrots’ feathers contain pigments called psittacofulvins.
 These are vivid red, orange, and yellow pigments found only in parrot species.
-Other pigment families found in feathers include:
+Other pigment families include:

-Carotenoid pigments make up the same colors as psittacofluvins, according to Comparative Biochemistry and Physiology.
+According to Comparative Biochemistry and Physiology, carotenoid pigments make up the same colors as psittacofluvins.
 These are derived from ingesting plant matter.
 However, even though carotenoid sources are the main part of a parrot’s diet, this species’ plumage is not affected by food.

 Coloring in parrot feathers is also affected by light reflection, which is called structural coloring.
 Most parrots have a combination of structural and chemical coloring.
-As an example, blue feathers are not created through pigment.
+For example, blue feathers are not created through pigment.
 Instead, they form because of the reflection of light in the nanostructures within each feather.
-Blue is actually rarely found in nature.
+Blue is rarely found in nature.

 Parrot Feathers Turning A Different Color

-There is a small set of reasons why a parrot’s feathers may change to a specific color.
-Although not a hard rule across every species, the new coloring may help you gauge the reason for the change.
+There are a small number of reasons why a parrot’s feathers may change to a specific color.
+Although not a hard rule across every species, the new coloring may enable you to gauge the reason for the change.

 Parrot’s Feathers Turning Black

 Improper diet is one of the main reasons why pet parrots develop health issues.
-A seed-heavy diet, for example, can lead to malnutrition and obesity.
-This can then lead to fatty liver disease, also called hepatic lipidosis, according to the Journal Of Veterinary Medicine.
+For example, a seed-heavy diet can lead to malnutrition and obesity.
+According to the Journal Of Veterinary Medicine, this can lead to fatty liver disease (hepatic lipidosis).

 Parrot’s Feathers Turning Yellow

 Cockatiels with liver disease may develop bright yellow feathers rather than black feathers.
-Conditions such as fatty liver disease are serious and potentially fatal.
+Conditions such as fatty liver disease are potentially fatal if left unresolved.

 Parrot’s Feathers Turning Brown